3 minute read

 It’s not uncommon for entrepreneurs to get bored with their businesses.
 Actually it’s a good thing because it says you are ready for another challenge.
 The interesting thing for me is your suggestion that you bring somebody in to run things.
 This could be a really canny move.
 If you get the right person – and that takes a lot of careful consideration and planning – you could end up with an even bigger and better business than you had before.

 So, can I make a suggestion as a starting point?
 Ask yourself where you want to be in five years time?
 Personally and for the business.
 Write your ideas down on two separate bits of paper and then compare them.

 Chat up your thoughts with family and very closes friends.
 What do they think?
 Very often the people closest to you are aware of the changes you are considering without you even knowing about it, and you may well be surprised by their reaction.

 So clearly it’s time for change and the change will be based on two things.

 - What’s good for you.

 - What’s good for the business.

 the world’s first enterprise agony uncle

-For more enterprise inspiration read “Have Fun, Make Money, Live a Better Life“.
+For more enterprise inspiration read “How to start a business (when you don’t know how to start a business)”.
 This business starts with you and that is what is at the heart of his unique CogBiz approach, taking you through 6 CogBiz steps.
 For Enterprise Iain the aim is simple – have fun, make money and live a better life.